Open day / offer holder day FAQs

 If you require a copy of materials in Braille then you are able to obtain a free service through http://robobraille.org/introduction-robobraille.

 Yes, of course.
-You can do this online using your log-in details to amend/change/cancel your booking.
-Alternatively, please contact us on 01782 734450 / 734571 or email email@example.com.
+You can access your event ticket to do this online (please see your booking confirmation email).
+Alternatively, please contact us at email@example.com.

 If your query relating to Keele University's open / offer holder day events is not answered above, please contact us on 01782 734450 / 733949 or email firstname.lastname@example.org.